 - It would be unfair to hold you liable for the understatement of tax.

-If you suffered financial setbacks due to a dishonest or fraudulent tax report filed by a spouse or ex-spouse, relief may be just a phone call away.
-When you contact George or book an appointment, he can help you take into account all of the facts and circumstances regarding your joint tax return and help determine whether you are eligible for tax relief.
+If you suffered financial setbacks due to a dishonest or fraudulent tax report filed by a spouse or ex-spouse, relief maybe just a phone call away.
+When you book an appointment, we can help you take into account all of the facts and circumstances regarding your joint tax return and help determine whether you are eligible for tax relief.

 I know how urgent these matters are and I am fully committed to finding a quick but efficient solution to your financial matters.
 By handling your finances personally, I can develop the proper support that you need all while paying the lowest tax possible.
 Remember, your current tax problems do not have to be permanent!
 There may be a solution that can lead you toward long-lasting peace of mind and financial stability.